nkuttler/django-webmaster-verification/README.rst

 0.2.1 ()
 --------
-- Refactor the test project to use the modern structure
+- Refactor the test project to use a different structure

 0.2 (2013-02-16)
 ----------------